 Potential consequences: Once an attacker gains access to your account, they can send messages to all your friends, and possibly reach your friends’ friends, too.
 The more people who click on the link, the further their malware can travel, potentially compromising hundreds of systems and stealing the identities of hundreds of people.

 Potential consequences: The extent of damage will often depend on the nature of the target and how much information is shared.
-A spear phishing attack that aims to fool a specific high-ranking target can be devastating if that person has access to crucial systems, corporate funds, or confidential information.
-But even if it’s a broader attack sent to several people, all it takes is one person to fall for it, and the attacker could gain access and compromise your entire network.
+A spear-phishing attack that aims to fool a specific high-ranking target can be devastating if that person has access to crucial systems, corporate funds, or confidential information.
+But even if it’s a broader attack sent to several people, all it takes is one person to fall for it, and the attacker could gain access to your network.

 How it begins: Combining thorough research of a target with sophisticated impersonation, pretexting uses a false motive to elicit information.
 This is more than a simple claim – it’s an orchestrated effort to create a convincing identity to manipulate the target into sharing a wealth of information.

 What they’re looking for: Unlike phishing emails that use urgency to their advantage, a successful pretexting attack may begin with a phone call and will rely on building trust to overshadow any doubt you may have about the request.

 Pretexting isn’t a new technique: shady salespeople, fortune tellers, and phony medical and legal professionals have been operating for a long time.
 In the digital space, pretexting often takes the form of tech representatives, credit card providers, lenders, or insurance institutions that foster confidence so you’ll share sensitive info with them.

 Potential consequences: In many cases, the attacker will try to get you to perform an action that allows them to exploit any structural weaknesses in your organization.
 But they can go offline, too: if the fraudster is able to convince your security staff into letting them into the building, they can gain direct, hands-on access to your equipment and any other valuable assets.